I honestly don't know what else to say so if you've got a question that wasn't answered anywhere else on the profile, ask.

 In terms of TV, most of the time now I'm usually watching BBC America, Syfy, the Science Channel, National Geographic, or AMC.
 I also love the show Castle.

 In terms of music I prefer classic rock, blues, jazz, classical, folk and country in general.
+But I do listen to anything.

 Food, well, I love food and I'm going to have a friend starting to teach me to cook soon.